Characteristics of slush hydrogen.

 Another representative slush fluid is slush nitrogen, which is being considered for use as the refrigerant for high-temperature superconducting equipment.
 In this case, also at a mass solid fraction of 50 wt.% (temperature of 63 K***), density is 16% higher than for normal boiling liquid nitrogen (temperature of 77 K), while the refrigerant heat capacity (enthalpy) increases by 22%.

-Slush hydrogen offers superior characteristics as a functional thermal fluid, and various applications are anticipated for hydrogen transport and storage .
+Slush hydrogen offers superior characteristics as a functional thermal fluid, and various applications are anticipated for hydrogen transportation via pipeline as illustrated in the figure below and storage .

 * Quench: Transition from a superconducting state to a normal conducting state.